tal2k4xj/microservices-java/README.md

 What just happend? we accessed gateway that automatically send two asynchronous requests to both services Springboot and Microprofile, then both services try to connect to our backend services which is not able to run (dont know if you noticed :)), which cause them to fallback and send their own hello message instead of the backend hello message.
 This way we always make sure that our Microservice is resilient and will always work even if he gets errors / timeouts from another services.

-To get the backend hello message we want to help the backend pod to run, to do that we will need to run the following command :
+To get the backend hello message we want to help the backend pod to run, to do that we will need to run the following command:
 ```
 $ oc adm policy add-scc-to-user anyuid -z default
 ```